darpi-rs/darpi/gonzales/README.md

-`gonzales` is the fastest http router in the business and has no unsafe code.
+`gonzales` has no unsafe code and is very fast.

 The benchmarks include 130 routes per iteration.